 Light for the World works in 15 countries in Africa, Asia and other parts of the world.
 We have country teams operating in our focus countries Burkina Faso, DRC Congo, Ethiopia, Kenya, Mozambique, South Sudan, Tanzania and Uganda.
-In countries where we have a local presence we intend to play a role in disability inclusive humanitarian action when necessary, using the intervention strategies mentioned above.
-We will not actively engage in countries where we do not have a presence, as our added value would be more limited, with the only exception of financially supporting like-minded organizations that promote disability inclusive humanitarian action in case of humanitarian appeals that mobilize significant public support.
+In countries where we have a local presence we intend to play a role in disability inclusive humanitarian action when ever appropriate and when in line with our strategy, using the intervention strategies mentioned above.